kieve/Modbound/mods/mb_teletech/readme.txt

 The Teletech mod:
-Use "G" to save a location, "F" to teleport back there.
+Down + "F" : Switch between "Green save" and "Orange save" "G" : Save location
+"F" : Teleport to location

 Only use the teleport function when on the planet that has the location saved.
-You cannot teleport from the ship.
+You cannot teleport from the ship to the planet.
 Sadness will happen.

 Installation: